custom-components/pyscript/docs/reference.rst

 the prior value is also available to the expression as ``domain.name.old`` in case you want to condition the trigger on the prior value too.

+Optional arguments are:

+``state_hold=None``
-The optional ``state_hold`` is a numeric duration is seconds.
-If specified, the state trigger delays executing the trigger function for this amount of time.
-If the state trigger expression changes to ``False`` during that time, the trigger is canceled and a wait for a new trigger begins.
+  A numeric duration in seconds that delays executing the trigger function for this amount of time.
+  If the state trigger expression changes back to ``False`` during that time, the trigger is canceled and a wait for a new trigger begins.
 If the state trigger expression changes, but is still ``True`` then the ``state_hold`` time is not restarted - the trigger will still occur that number of seconds after the first state trigger.

+``state_check_now=False``
+  If set, the ``@state_trigger`` expression is evaluated immediately when the trigger function is defined (typically at startup), and the trigger occurs if the expression evaluates to ``True`` or non-zero.
+Normally the expression is only evaluated when a state variable changes, and not when the trigger function is first defined.
+This option is the same as in the ``task.wait_until`` function, except the default value is ``True`` in that case.

 Multiple arguments are logically "or"ed together, so the trigger occurs if any of the expressions evaluate to ``True``.
 Any argument can alternatively be a list or set of strings, and they are